MarioRuiz/slack-smart-bot/README.md

 ```

-The MASTER_CHANNEL will be the channel where you will be able to create other bots and will have special treatment.
+The master_channel will be the channel where you will be able to create other bots and will have special treatment.

-The MASTER_USERS will have full access to everything.
+The masters will have full access to everything.
 You need to use the slack user name defined on https://YOUR_WORK_SPACE.slack.com/account/settings#username.

 For the token remember you need to generate a token on the Slack web for the bot user.